micmejia/bible-dump/NKJV/John/John 6.md

 These things He said in the synagogue as He taught in Capernaum. ## Many Disciples Turn Away

 ###### 60
-Therefore many of His disciples, when they heard _this,_ said, "This is a [^m]hard saying; who can understand it?"
+Therefore many of His disciples, when they heard _this,_ said, "This is a hard saying; who can understand it?"

 ###### 61
-When Jesus knew in Himself that His disciples [^n]complained about this, He said to them, "Does this [^o]offend you?
+When Jesus knew in Himself that His disciples complained about this, He said to them, "Does this offend you?

 ###### 62
 _What_ then if you should see the Son of Man ascend where He was before?